Repositories

 podman push ${QUAY_HOSTNAME}/olleb/expiration:latest

-• We now have two images and three tags in our olleb/expiration repository.
-The 1.0 image has a 1.0 tag, the 2.0 image has 2.0 and latest tags.
-The latest and the 2.0 tag are marked as expiring soon.
+• The 2.0 image has the 2.0 and latest tags.
+The 2.0 and latest tags are marked as expiring soon.

 exp1

-After 5 minutes, both tags will be removed from the repository automatically.
+After 5 minutes, both tags will be automatically removed from the repository.

 taghistoryautodeleted

-• Select the 1.0 tag, in the Actions drop-down list, select Change Tags Expiration.
-Set the desired Expiration Date.
+• To manually configure an expiration time, select the 1.0 tag.
+From the Actions drop-down list, select Change Expiration, and set the desired Expiration Date.

 expirationdatetag

-Alternatively, the expiration can also be set by clicking on the Options icon and selecting Change Expiration.
+Alternatively, you can set the expiration by clicking the Options icon and selecting Change Expiration.

-When the tag is about to expire, a message will be displayed:
+When a tag is about to expire, a warning message is displayed:

 abouttoexpire

-By default, the minimum expiration time is one hour and the maximum is 104 weeks (approximately 2 years) at the time of this writing.
-If you want to allow for earlier or later minimum expiration times, you can set the LABELED_EXPIRATION_MINIMUM property to a different time value, such as 60s (seconds), 5m (minutes), 24h (hours), 7d (days), or 2w (weeks).
-This configuration must be placed in the Config Bundle Secret of your registry instance.
-An example of how to do this is explained in section 2.5.1 Configuring allowed OCI artifact types.
+By default, the minimum expiration time is one hour, and the maximum is 104 weeks (approximately two years).
+If you need shorter or longer expiration limits, modify the LABELED_EXPIRATION_MINIMUM setting in the Config Bundle Secret of your registry instance.
+This property accepts values such as 60s (seconds), 5m (minutes), 24h (hours), 7d (days), or 2w (weeks).
+For more details, see 2.5.1 Configuring allowed OCI artifact types.

-When the tag expires, it is deleted automatically.
+When a tag expires, it is deleted automatically.

-Note that even though the tag is deleted, we can still restore the image.
-The reason is that when a tag is deleted and there are no other tags pointing to the same image, the image is not immediately deleted.
-Instead, it is marked for garbage collection, which by default occurs after 14 days (2w).
-Quay has a garbage collection worker enabled by default which runs periodically and removes the expired images when the configured Time Machine amount of time has passed.
+However, even after a tag is deleted, the corresponding image can still be restored.
+When a tag is deleted and no other tags reference the same image, the image is not immediately removed — it is marked for garbage collection, which by default occurs after 14 days (2w).
+Quay’s garbage collection worker runs periodically and removes expired images once the configured Time Machine retention period has passed.

-As we stored the image inside olleb organization, we can check that value by browsing to /organization/olleb?tab=settings.
+Because the image was stored under the olleb organization, you can check that value by navigating to /organization/olleb?tab=settings.

 orgexptime

-If the image stored is under the user account instead on an organization, the value can be found under user settings
+If the image was stored under a user account instead of an organization, the setting can be found under User Settings.

-The Time Machine amount time can be modified by changing the value of the TAG_EXPIRATION_OPTIONS array property, which must include the default expiration value DEFAULT_TAG_EXPIRATION in the list.
-An example of how to modify this value is explained in section 2.5.1 Configuring allowed OCI artifact types.
+The Time Machine retention period can be modified by changing the TAG_EXPIRATION_OPTIONS array property, which must include the default expiration value DEFAULT_TAG_EXPIRATION in its list.
+An example of how to modify this value is provided in section 2.5.1 Configuring allowed OCI artifact types.

 For example, with the following custom configuration: